-- due to prudential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations) may not receive or collect trailer fees or any other fees, rebates or payments from the fund; or - have entered into separate fee arrangements with their clients and do not receive and / or collect trailer fees or any other fees, rebates or payments from the fund; - (ii) for other UCIs and - (iii) for insurance-based investment products as defined by article 4 (2) of Regulation (EU) No. 1286/2014.
+- through distributors and intermediaries that due to prudential requirements (e.g., in - due to prodential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations) may not receive or collect trailer fees or any other fees, rebates or payments from the fund; or - have entered into separate fee arrangements with their clients and do not receive and / or collect trailer fees or any other fees, rebates or payments from the fund; - (ii) for other UCIs and - (iii) for insurance-based investment products as defined by article 4 (2) of Regulation (EU) No. 1286/2014.